mvadari/xrpl-docs/Permissioned DEX XLS.md

 ### 9.2.
 Response Fields

 This proposal does not suggest any changes to the response fields.
-As a reference, here are the fields that the [`books` subscription currently returns](https://xrpl.org/docs/references/http-websocket-apis/public-api-methods/subscription-methods/subscribe#order-book-streams):
+As a reference, here are the fields that the [`books` subscription currently returns](https://xrpl.org/docs/references/http-websocket-apis/public-api-methods/subscription-methods/subscribe#order-book-streams) (as an array):

 | Field Name | Required? | JSON Type | Description |
 |------------|-----------|-----------|-------------|